kuroppoi/brainwine/README.md

 # Brainwine

-Brainwine is a private server written in Java for a game called Deepworld, made with user-friendliness and portability in mind.
+Brainwine is a Deepworld private server written in Java, made with user-friendliness and portability in mind.
-Due to the time it will take for this project to be complete (and my inconsistent working on it,) brainwine has been prematurely open-sourced and is free for all to use.
+Due to the time it will take for this project to be complete (and my inconsistent working on it), brainwine has been prematurely open-sourced and is free for all to use.
 Keep in mind, though, that this server is nowhere near finished.
 Expect to encounter bad code, bugs and missing features!
-Brainwine is currently only compatible with the Steam version of Deepworld.
+Brainwine is currently compatible with the latest Steam and iOS versions of Deepworld.

 ## Setup

 ### Setting up your client

-Before you can connect to your (or someone elses) server, you must first let Deepworld know to where it should connect.
+Before you can connect to your (or someone else's) server, you must first let Deepworld know to where it should connect.
-To do this, open the Registry Editor and navigate to `HKEY_CURRENT_USER\SOFTWARE\Bytebin LLC\Deepworld`.
-Look for a String Value called `gateway` or create it if it doesn't exist.
-Change the value to `local` if you wish to connect to an instance running on your PC, otherwise enter the host address and port of the server you wish to join.
-For example: `12.345.67.89:5001` If you did everything correctly, your client should now be ready.
+The exact process differs per platform.
+You may download an installation package for your desired platform [here.](https://github.com/kuroppoi/brainwine/releases)

 ### Setting up the server